The ultimate guide to Rome’s historic centre

 And as you gaze out at a fountain that symbolizes the Roman dolce vita era, you may not know that you are at less than a 10-minute walk from the Pantheon, another Roman landmark.
 Yes, it’s really that close!
 As you round the corner into the piazza that is home to the ancient Roman temple, you will be amazed at how impactful the sight is.
 Surrounded by everyday shops, bars, and restaurants, the contrast between modern life and the thousand year old monument is spectacular.

-Explore the center on the back of a Vespa
+Explore Rome's historic center on the back of a Vespa

 Via in Selci, 58